Sicilian language

+Sicilian (sicilianu, [sɪʃɪˈljaːnʊ, sɪdʒɪˈljaːnʊ]; siciliano) is a Romance language that is spoken on the island of Sicily and its satellite islands.

+It belongs to the broader Extreme Southern Italian language group (italiano meridionale estremo).

 Ethnologue (see below for more detail) describes Sicilian as being "distinct enough from Standard Italian to be considered a separate language", and it is recognized as a minority language by UNESCO.
 It has been referred to as a language by the Sicilian Region.
 It has the oldest literary tradition of the Italo-Romance languages.
 A version of the UNESCO Courier is also available in Sicilian.

 Status

 Sicilian is spoken by most inhabitants of Sicily and by emigrant populations around the world.
-The latter are found in the countries that attracted large numbers of Sicilian immigrants during the course of the past century or so, especially the United States (specifically in the Gravesend and Bensonhurst neighborhoods of Brooklyn, New York City), Canada (especially in Montreal, Toronto and Hamilton), Australia, Venezuela and Argentina.
-During the last four or five decades, large numbers of Sicilians were also attracted to the industrial zones of Northern Italy and areas of the European Union, especially Germany.
+The latter are found in the countries that attracted large numbers of Sicilian immigrants during the course of the past century or so, especially the United States (specifically in the Gravesend and Bensonhurst neighborhoods of Brooklyn, New York City, and in Buffalo and Western New York State), Canada (especially in Montreal, Toronto and Hamilton), Australia, Venezuela and Argentina.
+During the last four or five decades, large numbers of Sicilians were also attracted to the industrial zones of Northern Italy and areas of the European Union.